19 April - 23 May 2023

 - depreciation costs.

-The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
-The maximum amount you may apply for is 1 500 000 SEK per year.
+The minimum amount you can apply for is 400 000 SEK per year, including indirect costs.
+The maximum amount you can apply for is 1 700 000 SEK per year.

-You may apply for a grant to cover a minimum of 1 and a maximum of 4 years, starting from January 2020.
-The first payment will be made no earlier than December 2019.
+You may apply for a grant for a minimum of one year and a maximum of three years, starting in January 2024.

 Please refer to the application form in Prisma in parallel with reading the instructions below, which describe the call-specific content of the application.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..